stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 ---

-## Summary
+# Summary

-In this chapter we implemented:
+This chapter introduced the _depth test_ by implementation of the following:

-- The camera model.
+- A camera model.

+- Vertex normals and the cardinal axes.

 - A builder for draw commands.

+- Texture coordinate inversion for OBJ models.

 - The depth-stencil pipeline stage.

-- A mechanism to clear colour and depth-stencil attachments.
+- A refactored attachment class to support both colour and depth-stencil attachments.

-- Texture coordinate inversion for OBJ models.
+- A mechanism to configure attachment clear values.